radhikapatil12/radhika_portfolio/README.md

 # radhika_portfolio
-Created a personal portfolio website using htmk , css and javascript
+Created a personal portfolio website using html , css and javascript